Urpagin/DynamicWallpaper/README.md

 - Allows multiple computers/friends to have the same collection of wallpapers.

 # Security
-I am but a beginner, I cannot guarantee that there is not a hidden exploit.
+I am but a beginner, I cannot guarantee that there is no exploits.

 This is one of the reason the webui is password-protected.